laravolt/avatar/README.md

         // 'background' (same as background color)
         // or any valid hex ('#aabbcc')
         'color' => 'background',

+        // border radius, only works for SVG
+        'radius' => 0,
     ],

     // List of theme name to be used when rendering avatar